THE TRAVELLING HISTORIAN -- THE COLOSSEUM

 Emperor Vespasianus

 There is no indication anywhere as to the name of the Colosseum's architect.
 It was inaugurated in 80 A.D. by Vespasian's older son, named like himself, Titus Flavius Vespasianus, Titus, known as "the darling of mankind" because of his gentle and generous nature, died in the second year of his reign.
-The structure was finally completed by his brother, Domitian (81-96), "a genuine tyrant," who succeeded him.
+Further modifications were made to this structure The structure by his brother, Domitian (81-96), "a genuine tyrant," who succeeded him.

 Titus's inauguration was a solemn event marked by 100 days of activities.
 One ancient writer recorded that during these festivities, 9000 wild animals were killed and some 2000 gladiators were slain.